antofic/GraphCodable/Docs/UserGuide.md

 	}

 	required init(from decoder: GDecoder) throws {
-		if try decoder.replacedType != nil {
+		if try decoder.replacedClass != nil {
 			// I'm decoding MyData and replacing with MyNewData self.string	=  String( try decoder.decode( for: OldKey.number ) as Int )
 		} else {